Family-wise Error Rate Control with E-values: E-Fallback

 For any $i\in I\subset [i]$, instead of viewing $e_I$ as a weighted average of e-values, we can interpret it as a weighted average of initial $\alpha$-budgets $\alpha_1, \ldots,\alpha_i$, each appearing exactly once in the expression.
 For any such subset $I = \{i_1, \ldots, i_k\}$ with $0 = i_0 < i_1 < i_2 < \ldots < i_k = i$, it divides $[i]$ into $k$ pieces and assigns the weight $e_{i_\ell}$ to the $\ell$-th piece $\{\alpha_{i_{\ell - 1}+1}, \ldots, \alpha_{i_{\ell}}\}$ in the formula of $e_I$.
 Adding an element $j\in (i_{\ell-1}, i_\ell)$ in $I$ amounts to cut the $\ell$-th chunk into two and reassigns the weight $e_j$ to $\alpha$-budgets in $\{i_{\ell-1}+1, \ldots, j\}$.
 To achieve the minimum, one should never add $j$ with $e_j > e_{i_{\ell}}$.
 This observation implies a recursive structure of the optimal subset for each hypothesis. \begin{Th} For each $i\in [n]$, let $j(i) = \max\{j < i: e_j \le e_i\}$ if the set is nonempty and $j(i) = 0$ otherwise.
 Define $I_i^*$ iteratively as follows:

 Then

 \end{Th}

-Theorem \ref{thm:efallback_optimal_I} leads to the following reverse search algorithm.
+Theorem \ref{th:efallback_optimal_I} leads to the following reverse search algorithm.
 Again $\{m_i/\alpha\}_{i=1}^n$ is our set of adjusted e-values.

 This algorithm gives a significant shortcut when the previous smaller e-value $e_j$ is close to $e_i$.
 If, for example, we assume that the e-values are continuous and exchangeable, then the expected runtime is $O(n)$.
-We state this as Theorem \ref{exp-run}, which we prove in Section \ref{exp-run-app}.
-However, in the worst case when the e-values are decreasing, the runtime, measured by the total number of back searches, is still $O(n^2)$.
+We state this as Theorem C.1, which we prove in Appendix C, which is in the supplementary material.
+However, in the worst case when the e-values are decreasing, the runtime, based on the total number of back searches, is still $O(n^2)$.
 In the next subsection, we will utilize a stack to recycle intermediate quantities more efficiently and reduce the computational complexity to $O(n)$.